TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 While we use SSL encryption to protect sensitive information online, we also do everything in our power to protect user information off-line.
 All of our users' information, not just the sensitive information mentioned above, is restricted to our offices and our off-site data facility.
 Only employees who need the information to perform specific job tasks, such as customer service, are granted access to personally identifying information.
 All employees are kept up-to-date on our security and privacy practices.
 Finally, the servers that store personally identifying information are in a secure and hardened environment at Peer1 Hosting.

+Data Retention

+We will retain your information for as long as your account is active or as needed to provide you services.
+We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 Information From Minors

 E-Insure does not knowingly solicit or collect information from anyone under the age of 13.

 Notification of Changes

-E-Insure Services will promptly post any material Privacy Policy changes to this Web page, our homepage, and will notify all active users of the change via the e-mail addresses associated with their accounts.
-Our goal is for our users to be fully aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
+E-Insure Services may update this privacy policy to reflect changes to our information practices.
+We will promptly post any material Privacy Policy changes to this Web page, our homepage, and will notify all active users of the change via the e-mail addresses associated with their accounts prior to the change becoming effective.
+Our goal is for our users to be fully aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it, thus we encourage you to periodically review this page for the latest information our privacy practices.

 Questions &.
 Feedback